My parents are on YouTube

 named "Cantonese Craft" where my mother is showing some of her cooking and sewing skills.
 She does the voice-over in her first language Hong Kong-Chinese, also known as Cantonese.
 I'm doing the whole video recording and editing thing, because my parents are not deep into tech.
 My father is always tired after work, but i might get him sometimes on the channel.
 I'm just trying to develop another revenue stream for them, so that they do not have to perform physically demanding

 , in a city that is now no longer the capital of Germany.
 My first years weren't that bad.
 Father made enough money as waiter in a chinese restaurant, with a lot of people working for governments as customers, while mother was there for me in my early stage.
 Even grandma came for a couple of months from Hong Kong to Bad Godesberg.
-But then they decided to run their own restaurant in Ratingen and things changed.
+But then they decided to run their own restaurant in Ratingen and things changed